icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [angular-nestjs-starter-kit](https://github.com/JangoCG/angular-nestjs-starter-kit) - Angular and NestJS Monorepo setup with NPM Workspaces and Github Actions.
 * [angular-sample-app](https://github.com/descope-sample-apps/angular-sample-app) - This sample app demonstrates how to integrate the [Descope](https://www.descope.com) authentication service into an Angular application.
 This application includes a login screen using Descope Angular SDK, a user dashboard to display user information and a navigation bar that dynamically adjusts based on the user's authentication state.
 * [Angular-18-boilerplate](https://github.com/Gentleman-Programming/Angular-18-boilerplate)
+* [angular-and-firebase-template](https://github.com/FullStacksDev/angular-and-firebase-template) - An opinionated full-stack starting point for building a web app, using Angular and Firebase.

 ##### Paid